Last Updated on January 7, 2023

 Lay Bulky Clothing Items on the Bottom

 The second step is to fill the bottom of the duffel bag.
-If you’re using a flexible duffel bag like me, this is where you are able to add some structure to your duffel bag so that it’s easier to continue packing and stands up nicely when on the ground.
+If you’re using a flexible bag like me, this is where you are able to add some structure to your duffel bag so that it’s easier to continue packing and stands up nicely when on the ground.

 Bulky items don’t pack well using my next strategy, so I always find it more efficient to lay bigger clothing items flat.
 This includes blazers, jackets, chunky sweaters, or even a blanket.